 To sum up, hold a short position in the perpetual futures market while holding the same amount of position in the spot market.
 Arbitrage with a market-neutral position and receive the funding rate every 8 hours.

-According to the historical data of the ETH funding rate on Binance, the rate has always been positive in the last 6 months.
+According to the historical data on the ETH funding rate on an exchange, the rate has always been positive in the last 6 months.
 And it’s higher when the price surge in the following chart.
 If we can receive a 0.2% funding rate per day, the performance for this arbitrage would be 36.5% APR!

 With the historical data, it’s steady and almost risk-free to arbitrage from the funding rate.
 Next, let’s discuss how to execute the arbitrage by ourselves.